kalekdev/uni/semester-1/nus-1/notes.typ

 - Effects in AC circuits
 - Eddy currents, layered core, review 5.15.3

+== Induction
+Charges moving relative to a magnetic field experience a force, as detailed in Lorentz's force law, which can result in a potential difference across a conductor (see the Hall effect).
+When modelling this in terms of magnetic flux, we arrive at the following relationship, named *Faraday's Law of Induction*:
+$
+  U = -(d arrow(Phi)) / (d t)
+$
+The voltage induced across a conductor is equal to the rate of change of magnetic flux through its surface or the linked flux of the surface enclosed by a loop(s) of wire.

+In integral form:
+$
+  integral.cont arrow(E) dot d arrow(s) = -(d (integral.double_A arrow(B) dot d arrow(A))) / (d t)
+$

+The charges inside a conductor undergoing *moving induction* feel no resultant force; the Lorentz force due their relative velocity is equal to their electrostatic attractive force once a stable potential difference has been reached.
+This means that the net electric field through the conductor becomes 0 (as any new test charge would feel no force), and it does not contribute to the total voltage path integral.

+Caution must be exercised when measuring voltages between points in an induced loop.
+Depending on if the voltmeter's leads enclose the changing flux, different measurements can occur between the same two points of the loop.
+#figure(
+  image("images/induction-voltmeters.png", width: 60%),
+) <fig-induction-voltmeters>

+=== Lenz's Law
+Consider a homogenous magnetic field in space and a conductor connected to some load at a constant velocity such that the magnetic flux is at its maximum.
+With no air resistance or friction, the law of conservation of energy would be violated.

+Hence Lenz's Law states:
+"The current induced in a circuit due to a change in a magnetic field is directed to oppose the change in flux and to exert a mechanical force which opposes the motion."

+The direction of the induced current (and therefore also the direction of the voltage) can be determined using the Left Hand Rule.

+Therefore a constant external force is required to maintain a velocity / change in magnetic flux and work continues being done - mechanical energy is transformed into electrical.

+=== Self-induction
+TODO: Reread 6.2

 == Maxwell's Equations
 Overview, differential form, curl, divergence etc, attempt to understand and derive notation + convert between integral and differential forms